Félicien Kabuga

-Félicien Kabuga (born 1 March 1933) (Note: Kabuga's birth date was previously believed to be 19 July 1935, but he stated the 1 March 1933 date during a 2020 court appearance.) is a Rwandan businessman and genocide suspect who played a major role in the run-up to the Rwandan genocide.
-A multimillionaire, he was closely connected to dictator Juvénal Habyarimana's Hutu nationalist MRND party and the Akazu, an informal group of Hutu extremists who helped lead the Rwandan genocide.
+Félicien Kabuga (1 March 1933 – 16 May 2026) was a Rwandan businessman and génocidaire who played a major role financing the Rwandan genocide.
+A multimillionaire, he was closely connected to both President Juvénal Habyarimana's Hutu Supremacist party, the MRND, and the Akazu, an informal group of Hutu extremists who helped lead the Rwandan genocide.

-Kabuga is noted for his role as the primary financier of Hutu extremist media outlets, such as the RTLM radio station and Kangura magazine, which advocated for the killing of the Tutsi minority.
+Kabuga is noted for his role as the primary financier of Hutu extremist media outlets, such as the RTLM radio station and Kangura magazine, which advocated for the killing of the Tutsi ethnic minority.

-In 2020, Kabuga was arrested by the French police in Greater Paris at the age of 87 after 26 years as a fugitive.
-He was transferred to the custody of the IRMCT branch in The Hague to stand trial for crimes against humanity, but was declared unfit to stand trial in 2023 due to dementia.
+In 2020, Kabuga was arrested by the French police in Greater Paris at the age of 87, after spending 26 years as a fugitive.
+He was held at the IRMCT branch in The Hague to stand trial for crimes against humanity, but was declared unfit to stand trial in 2023 due to dementia.
+There was no agreement on where he should go, leading to his death in custody in 2026 at the age of 93.

 Early life

-Kabuga was born in Munig, in the commune of Mukarange, prefecture of Byumba, present-day Rwanda.
-Kabuga amassed his wealth by owning tea farms in northern Rwanda, among other business ventures.
+Félicien Kabuga was born 1 March 1933 in Munig, present-day Gicumbi District.
+(Note: Kabuga's birth date was previously believed to be 19 July 1935, but he stated the 1 March 1933 date during a 2020 court appearance.)
+An ethnic Hutu, Kabuga amassed his wealth by owning tea farms in northern Rwanda, as well as other business ventures.

-In 1993, at an RTLM fundraising meeting organised by the MRND, Félicien Kabuga allegedly publicly defined the purpose of RTLM as the defence of Hutu Power.
+In 1993, at an RTLM fundraising meeting organised by the MRND, Kabuga allegedly publicly defined the purpose of RTLM as the defence of Hutu Power.
 During the ICTR's so-called "media trial", former RTLM presenter Georges Ruggiu named Kabuga as the "Chairman Director-general" of the station, with duties such as "presiding over RTLM" and "representing RTLM."

 From January 1993 to March 1994, a total of 500,000 machetes were imported into Rwanda.
 Kabuga has been named as one of the main importers of these machetes.